qmk/qmk_firmware/keyboards/planck/keymaps/sean/readme.md

 ## TODO

-1. Figure out why my mac prints weird chars for backtick and tilde
-2. Make sure I have morking keybindings for locking the screen etc
+1. Make sure I have morking keybindings for locking the screen etc
-3. Actually learn to use the media keys
+2. Actually learn to use the media keys